 Every 1998 Playoff Contenders Football hobby box has one of 30 different over-sized checklists.
 Each team in the NFL is represented in the set, usually with a superstar veteran.
 That put Manning in good company considering he was a rookie.

 1998 Playoff Contenders Rookie of the Year Contenders Peyton Manning #4

 Inserted 1:55 packs, this is one of the toughest inserts in 1998 Playoff Contenders Football.
 At 12 cards, the checklist isn't huge but this is still a relatively tough card to find.
 And it looks pretty cool, too.
 The die-cut design is intended to mimic a plaque.
 Gold and blue foil further add to its look.

 1998 Playoff Contenders Rookie Stallions Peyton Manning #6

 What's this?
 An insert from Contenders that isn't die-cut?
 That doesn't stop the Rookie Stallions Peyton Manning card from looking distinct.
 The bright red foil background has a definite Precious Metal Gems vibe to it.
 All that said, the cool look hasn't translated into big values.
 This is one of the most affordable Manning cards in the set.

-This is the least desirable of the Peyton Manning cards in 1998 Playoff Contenders and can be found for just a few dollars.
+This is the least desirable of the Peyton Manning cards in 1998 Playoff Contenders and it can still be found for low prices.

 To help encourage collectors to build sets, Playoff has a special exchange program to go the release.
 Very few took them up on the offer.
 Registered Exchange cards are available for the Rookie Ticket Autograph (#/8), Leather (#/51) and Pennants (#/51) cards.
 They're essentially the regular card but with a gold serial number on the back.
 Given their extreme rarity, don't expect to see them up for sale very often.